ysenarath/textrush/README.md

 - `text`: The input text to process
 - Returns: Text with all keywords replaced by their clean names -->

+## Performance

+TextRush is intended for high-performance text processing tasks, with a focus on speed.
+The benchamrk results are provided in [this page](https://github.com/ysenarath/textrush/blob/main/tests/benchmark_results/benchmark_results.md).

 ## Credits

 TextRush is inspired by and builds upon the work of: